UAV-Based 3D Spectrum Sensing: Insights on Altitude, Bandwidth, Trajectory, and Effective Antenna Patterns on REM

 Fig.~\ref{fig:altitudes_cole_bandwidths} presents the median RMSE results for three experiments with bandwidths of \( 1.25 \, \text{MHz} \), \( 2.5 \, \text{MHz} \), and \( 5 \, \text{MHz} \) from the multi-band dataset.

-The altitudes for these datasets were fixed at 40~m, and the horizontal trajectories remained identical across all experiments.
-The figure plots the performance for both TRPL with OK and antenna pattern calibrated TRPL with OK.
+The altitudes for these experiments were fixed at 40~m, and the UAV trajectories were identical.
+The figure plots the performance for TRPL with OK, both with and without APC (solid blue and dashed red lines, respectively).
 The observed trend indicates that the prediction error decreases as the bandwidth increases.
 For instance, the median RMSE is approximately 0.8~dB lower when using TRPL with OK at a 5~MHz bandwidth compared to a 1.25~MHz bandwidth.
-This behavior is expected, as narrower bandwidths are more susceptible to frequency-selective fading, which increases shadowing variance.
-For this evaluation, the OK configuration was maintained at $R = 200$~m.
+This behavior is expected, as narrower bandwidths are more susceptible to frequency-selective fading, which increases SF variance.
+For this evaluation, the OK configuration was maintained at $\mathrm{R} = 200$~m.